metzmitchell/rowan-remodeler-playbook/Playbooks/marketing-strategy-analysis-custom-home-builders-vs-design-build-remodelers.md

 The path a client takes from initial thought to a signed contract differs profoundly between building a new custom home and remodeling an existing one.
 The custom home journey is a proactive, multi-year quest driven by long-term aspiration, while the remodeling journey is a more reactive, condensed mission to solve an immediate, tangible problem.
 Understanding these distinct paths is critical for aligning sales and marketing efforts with the client's mindset at each stage.

-### The Custom Home Builder Journey: A Proactive, Multi-Year Quest
+### The Design-Build Remodeler Journey: A Proactive, Multi-Year Quest

 This journey is a marathon, not a sprint.
 It begins with a dream and unfolds over years, characterized by deliberate planning and significant financial and emotional investment.
 The client is not just buying a product; they are commissioning a legacy.